 It is designed so that it enables smooth student progression.
-There is flexibility in organizing the courses' structure according to student's background and previous knowledge.
+There is flexibility in organizing the courses structure according to student's background and previous knowledge.

-The program is designed so that the exams and assignments correspond to the level of the program and the number of ECTS.
+The program is designed so that the exams' and assignments' content corresponds to the level of the program and the number of ECTS.

 The expected student workload is described in the information provided to the students.
-The EEC was pleased to hear that there are no drop-outs so far.
+The EEC was pleased to hear that there are no student drop-outs so far.

 The program includes well-structured placement opportunities where appropriate.
-Most students are part time and already work in the education sector.
-It was mentioned that teaching opportunities are given to doctoral students to teach at undergraduate or postgraduate level.
+The majority of the students are part time and already work at public education sector.
+It was mentioned that teaching opportunities are given at undergraduate or postgraduate level.
 This is warmly applauded by the EEC.
-It is a splendid opportunity for present and future doctors to learn good job practices in a safe environment, it helps the students in many ways and gives them a deeper perspective on their studies and research generally - and it helps the teachers.
+It is a splendid opportunity for present and future doctors to learn good job practices in a safe environment, it helps the MA students in many ways and gives them a deeper perspective on their studies and research generally - and it helps the teachers.